 – The 716th German Infantry Division reports that about 30 enemy tanks are moving south towards Meuvaines.

-– Omaha Beach: the 352nd German Artillery Regiment reports that about 6 amphibious tanks were destroyed by mortar fire in front of strongpoint Wn 35.
+– Gold Beach: the 352nd German Artillery Regiment reports that about 6 amphibious tanks were destroyed by mortar fire in front of strongpoint Wn 35.

 Sword Beach: in Ouistreham, the amphibious support tank requested by Commandant Kieffer (belonging to the 13th/18th Hussars) arrives in front of the casino bunker and opens fire, allowing the French commandos of the 1er Bataillon de Fusiliers Marins Commandos to storm the position.

 – Omaha Beach: General Omar Bradley receives a loss estimate stating that 3,000 soldiers are out of fight, while soldiers of the 16th Regiment of the 1st American Infantry Division are on the way to Port-en-Bessin.